HariSekhon/Jenkins/README.md

         // launch a GCP Cloud Build job, by default against your cloudbuild.yaml if no args given gcpCloudBuild()

-        // run a script with locks to prevent another script or deployment from happening at the same time, timeout after 30 mins
+        // run a script with locks to prevent another script or deployment happening at same time
-        // newer runs will wait to acquire the locks, older pending runs will be skipped scriptLockExecute('/path/to/script.sh', ['deployment lock', 'script lock'], 30)
+        // newer runs will wait to acquire the locks, older pending runs will be skipped
+        // times out this script after 30 minutes scriptLockExecute('/path/to/script.sh', ['deployment lock', 'script lock'], 30)

         // download, extract and install a specific version of a binary to /usr/local/bin if root or $HOME/bin if run as a user